NEW SAFETY PROCEDURE

 2017-2018 School Calendar

 Last for students!
+Students will participate in different events throughout the day.
 Enjoy your summer, see you in August!Lincoln Elementary School

 Memorial Day - No School